petros-d/docs/cloud/cli-reference/astrocloud-dev-ps.md

 ## Description

-List all running Docker containers for your local Airflow environment.
-This command can only be used in a project directory and works similarly to `docker ps`.
+List all Docker containers running in your local Airflow environment, including the Airflow Webserver, Scheduler, and Postgres Database.
+This command works similarly to [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) and can only be run from a directory that is running an Astronomer Project.

 ## Usage

 ```sh